 Being a child in Monaco means living your dreams while being wide-awake, and protected thanks to supervised activities.
 The Principality acts upon its principles to share its view of the world.
 Guiding, organizing or inspiring creativity among children begins with their spontaneous questions about the future of the sea, at the Oceanographic Museum, or the diversity of species at the zoo.
 From the little tourist train to the splendid collection of cars of H.S.H.
-Prince Albert of Monaco, all paths lead to Stars’n Bars, where happy families share a stimulating lifestyle.
+Prince Albert of Monaco, the Principality of Monaco offers unique and passionate itineraries, where happy families share a stimulating lifestyle.

 The prince’s car collection

 A devoted fan of automobiles, Prince Rainier III began collecting veteran cars in the late 1950’s.
 Sports models, gleaming bodywork, legendary performance, royal radiator grilles… on the Terrasses de Fontvieille, a museum collection that is a main player in modern history.

 Glamour and fame

 Rolls Royce, and a sapphire - blue Sunbeam Alpine convertible… A collector’s dream.

 Over the years, the “Jardin Animalier”, one of the world’s last royal menageries, has welcomed 250 animals belonging to about 50 different species.
 Exotic birds, turtles, caimans, hippopotamuses, reptiles, primates and farm animals all benefit from a fantastic home, just south of the Rock of Monaco.

 The call of the sea

 For all ages, the Oceanographic Museum is a voyage.
 Aqua-riums and collections arouse desires for distant shores, dreams of the high seas.
 Environmental issues dear to H.S.H.
 Prince Albert II already lay behind research undertaken by his great-great-grandfather, Prince Albert I of Monaco, when he inaugurated the Museum in 1910.